Rosencrantz and Guildenstern Are Dead: United Kingdom and Ireland

 The play had its first incarnation as a 1964 one-act titled Rosencrantz and Guildenstern Meet King Lear.
 The expanded version under the current title was first staged at the Edinburgh Festival Fringe on 24 August 1966, by the Oxford Theatre Group.
 The play debuted in London with a production at The Old Vic directed by Derek Goldby, designed by Desmond Heeley, and scored by Marc Wilkinson.
 It premiered on 11 April 1967, with John Stride as Rosencrantz, Edward Petherbridge as Guildenstern, Graham Crowden as the Player, and John McEnery as Hamlet.
 The play returned to the National Theatre on 14 December 1995 and this production with Adrian Scarborough as Rosencrantz and Simon Russell Beale as Guildenstern subsequently toured to Belfast, Cork, Bath, Newcastle, Sheffield and Bradford.

 In 2011 the play was revived in a production directed by Sir Trevor Nunn, opening at Chichester Festival Theatre before transferring to the Theatre Royal Haymarket in London's West End (June–August 2011).
 It starred Samuel Barnett and Jamie Parker.
 Tim Curry was originally scheduled to appear as The Player, but dropped out during preview performances at Chichester Festival Theatre due to ill health and was replaced by Chris Andrew Mellon.
 In 2013, an excerpt of the play was performed by Benedict Cumberbatch (Rosencrantz) and Kobna Holdbrook-Smith (Guildenstern) on the occasion of the 50th anniversary of the National Theatre.

 From 25 February to 6 May 2017 the play returned to The Old Vic in a production celebrating its 50th anniversary, directed by David Leveaux and starring Daniel Radcliffe as Rosencrantz, Joshua McGuire as Guildenstern and David Haig as The Player.

+On 9 September 2027, it was announced that a revival celebrating the play's 60th anniversary directed by Robert Hastie will run during winter 2027 in the Lyttleton Theatre at the National Theatre, London starring George Fouracres as Rosencrantz and Mawaan Rizwan as Guildenstern.